AppliedMechanics/AMfe/README.md

     snakeviz stats.dat

 in your console.

 ### Theory
-The theory for finite elements is very fragmented, though the theory is very well developed.
-But when it comes to element technology, good benchmarks and guidelines are often missed.
-A good guideline is the [Documentation of the CalculiX-Software-Package](http://web.mit.edu/calculix_v2.7/CalculiX/ccx_2.7/doc/ccx/ccx.html) which covers a lot about element technology.
+The theory for finite elements is very well developed, though the knowledge is quite fragmented.
+When it comes to element technology for instance, good benchmarks and guidelines are often missed.
+A good guideline is the [Documentation of the CalculiX-Software-Package](http://web.mit.edu/calculix_v2.7/CalculiX/ccx_2.7/doc/ccx/ccx.html) which covers a lot about element technology, that is also used in AMfe.
 CalculiX is also an OpenSource Finite Element software written in FORTRAN an C++.